UWMSN-CDN-Lab/questionnaire-package/README.md

 This file structure should be followed for the package

-TODOS:
-Look up init and setup requirements
-Look up Licensing for pip install or not as well
-Main File design

 Sample main init file :

-"""
-pyexample.

-An example python library.
-"""

 __version__ = "0.1.0"
 __author__ = ''
 __credits__ = ''